 I walked on both reveling in the sunlight and being aware of its ravaging rays.
 This summer has been perhaps the first where I have been so conscious of how vulnerable my skin is.
 I’ve been outside a lot and become a person who sits in the shade and religiously applies sunscreen, yet I still have people telling me how red or tan I am depending on the level of abuse my skin has undergone.

 In spite of the cancer likely forming on my skin, I was grateful the trail was in such perfect shape.
 Two years ago I had planned to hike this section as part of a thru hike of the PCT Washington.
 The snow was at record levels that year and seeing now what I would have been up against with complete snow cover, I was so glad I’d ditched out my plan.
-With a handful of places literally blasted out of the ridge’s rock walls to create a narrow ledge for walking, it wouldn’t just have been tough, it would have been fucking scary and dangerous.
+With a handful of places literally blasted out of the ridge’s rock walls to create a narrow ledge for walking, it wouldn’t just have been tough, it would have been incredibly scary and dangerous.

 This was the open ridge where I met up with my boy goat, maybe an hour before seeing my first hiker.
 He was an old, geeky guy nearing the finish line in his thru hike of the PCT from the Mexican border.

 “I’m Meander,” he said in a friendly, but dreamy voice.
 “That’s my trail name.”